aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/memorysetting/_index.md

 ```

 Memory performance preferrable.
 With this option the data will be held in compact format so for common scenarios it may give lower memory cost.
 However, this option also may degrade R/W performance a bit in some special cases.

+**Remarks**

 This option is available since v 8.0.0.

 ### NORMAL {#NORMAL}
 ```